Characterizing and correcting electron and hole trapping in germanium cross-strip detectors: Measurement of Charge Trapping

 Next, we binned each of the calibrated and filtered event lists according to depth of interaction.
-Each detector has a thickness of approximately $1.5$\,cm, and we sorted events into 15 depth bins, resulting in bins with width of 1\,mm.
+Each detector has a thickness of approximately $1.5$\,cm, and we sorted events into 15 depth bins, resulting in bins with width of 1\,mm (several times larger than the spatial resolution in the z-direction).
 We subsequently analyzed the distributions of each of the two inferred energies, essentially splitting the event lists into two: one with energies inferred from the electron signal, and another with energies inferred from the hole signal.
 For each of these sets of data, we ignored events with energies, $E$, outside of the range $640\,\mathrm{keV} < E < 672\,\mathrm{keV}$.
 This range was chosen in order to adequately capture the line emission at 662\,keV as well as the low-energy tailing which results from sub-threshold charge sharing across adjacent strips.

-For each depth bin, we fit the data to the line model described in \cite{BoggsAndPike2023}.
-While the first-order calibration of the data fitted the calibration lines to a simple Gaussian distribution, charge sharing across adjacent strips produces significant low-energy tailing in the spectra (see Figure \ref{fig:corrected_spectra}).
+For each depth bin, we fitted the data to the line model described in \cite{BoggsAndPike2023}.
+While the first-order calibration of the data fitted the calibration lines to a simple Gaussian distribution, charge sharing across adjacent strips produces significant low-energy tailing in the spectra.
 Our goal was to determine the centroid energy for the line emission at different depths, meaning that accurate line profile modeling is crucial to avoid biasing the centroid measurements.
 The model we used combines a Gaussian component, representing the fundamental response of the detector, with a power-law tail and a much shallower linear tail accounting for charge sharing due to diffusion and repulsion.
-The resulting model for number of photon counts as a function of photon energy, $E$, can be written
+The resulting model for number of photon counts (i.e. events) as a function of reconstructed energy, $E$, can be written

 where $A$, $B$, and $C$ are the normalizations of the Gaussian, power-law, and linear components, respectively, $E_0$ is the centroid of the Gaussian component and $\sigma$ is its standard deviation, $\Gamma$ is the photon index of the power-law tail, and $m$ is the slope of the linear tail.
 The term in the second set of brackets represents the high-energy turnover of the tail components.
 The width of this turnover is allowed to differ from that of the Gaussian component and is given by $\sigma_t$.
+Figure \ref{fig:corrected_spectra} clearly illustrates the low-energy tailing resulting from charge sharing as well as several fits to Equation \ref{eq:line_profile}.

 Simulations of charge sharing in \cite{BoggsAndPike2023} demonstrated that a number of model parameters --- namely, $\Gamma$, $C/B$, $m$, and $\sigma_t/\sigma$ --- do not vary significantly with interaction depth.
 While they may differ somewhat from detector to detector, or even on a sub-detector level, we found that freezing these parameters at the values determined by \cite{BoggsAndPike2023} resulted in good fits allowing us to minimize bias in our measurements of the centroid and width of the Gaussian component.
 In the future, we hope to obtain sufficient data to directly fit for these parameters and investigate their variability.